Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Detailed holographic derivation

-This factorization is made possible due to the model-independent fact that (also holds in the hard-wall model, for example) the ratio for small-$z^{\prime}$.
-This is the exact holographic origin of collinear factorization: the first factor becomes the boundary mode entering the upper three--point function, whereas the second factor becomes the bulk--to--boundary kernel entering the lower hadronic matrix element.
+and the ratio is independent of $n$ to leading near-boundary order; Eq.~\eqref{eq:closed-boundary-mode} fixes the proportionality constant in the present normalization.
+The same cancellation is the hard-wall statement written with the small-argument Bessel expansion.
+This is the holographic origin of collinear factorization: the first factor becomes the boundary mode entering the upper three--point function, whereas the second factor becomes the bulk--to--boundary kernel entering the lower hadronic matrix element.

 It is therefore natural to define

 and

 with